In the Spotlight

 By Mail: VA Pharmacy provides a refill request form with each prescription filled.
 To refill by mail, please complete the request form and mail it to your VA pharmacy at the address listed on the paperwork that arrives with your prescription.

-The COVID-19 situation is changing fast.
+What we know about COVID-19 contines to evolve.
 Try not to forget to take your medications or refill your prescriptions.
-Not having certain medications could cause health problems that require medical attention, putting you at risk of exposure with a facility visit.
+Not having certain medications could cause health problems that require medical attention, which could put you at risk of exposure during a facility visit.
 Veterans who forget to re-order their medications in time have three options.
 You can contact your VA medical center pharmacy, call the phone number on the prescription label, or use My HealtheVet's Secure Messaging (sign in required) to get in touch with your health care team, especially if your prescription is no longer refillable.

 As a last resort, you may visit your VA pharmacy in person to request a refill.
 You may be subject to screening before entering the facility.
 You might also have a very long wait to have your prescription refilled.
 Visiting in person can unnecessarily put you and others at risk of infection.